ghurst2/BIOL4800FinalProject/README.md

 How to run the program:
 Run the python file (Final.py) and the file name that contains your short reads ('shortread.txt')

+Run Try1.py- for classes/objects (determines the length of each shortread)

 Example: